 Your membership record has information from your enrollment form, including your address and telephone number.
-It shows your specific plan coverage Primary Care Provider.
+It shows your specific plan coverage including your Primary Care Provider/Medical Group/IPA.

 The doctors, hospitals, pharmacists, and other providers in the plan's network need to have correct information about you.
 These network providers use your membership record to know what services and drugs are covered and the cost-sharing amounts for you.
 Because of this, it is very important that you help us keep your information up to date.